wehlutyk/thesis/content/4-discussion.md

 manual coders are presented with three utterances, and must decide which of the three is most different in meaning to the other two (in which case the other two are considered to have some degree of similarity).
 While the complete set of triad comparisons grows as $n^3$ ($n$ being the number of utterances in a tree) and is thus too expensive for non-trivial trees (such as in Experiment 3 in the previous chapter, where trees contain 71 utterances), it is not necessary to rate all the combinations in order to obtain a reliable picture of meaning classes in the tree.
 Indeed, in the complete set of triad comparisons, each pair of utterances appears $n-2$ times.
-The so-called Balanced-Incomplete Block Design [@weller_systematic_1988 pp. 49-55] compares triads without repeating pairs more than a fixed number of times, in which case the number of triads grows as $n^2$.
+The so-called Balanced-Incomplete Block Design [@weller_systematic_1988 pp. 49-55] compares triads without repeating pairs more than a fixed number of times, in which case the number of triads grows as $n^2$.^[
-^[For $n = 71$, as in Experiment 3 of the previous chapter, there are no Balanced-Incomplete Block Designs where each pair of utterances appears exactly once.
+For $n = 71$, as in Experiment 3 of the previous chapter, there are no Balanced-Incomplete Block Designs where each pair of utterances appears exactly once.
 However, designs exist for $n = 69$ and $n = 73$, and can be created from trees with 71 utterances by removing two random utterances or adding two dummy utterances.
 $n = 69$ yields 805 triad comparisons, and $n = 73$ yields 876 [see @weller_systematic_1988 for the detailed computation].
 More reliable results can be obtained by using designs where each pair appears exactly twice, which doubles the number of triad comparisons.
 ]
-Triad comparisons can be obtained in large quantities by outsourcing the task on platforms such as Prolific Academic or Amazon Mechanical Turk, or can alternatively be integrated in the online transmission chain platform.
+Triad comparisons can be obtained in large quantities by outsourcing the task on platforms such as Prolific Academic or Amazon Mechanical Turk, or can alternatively be integrated in the online transmission chain platform.^[
-^[Consider for instance an experiment similar to Experiment 3 of the previous chapter, with 71 utterances per tree (one root, and 7 branches of 10 reformulations), and a targeted 70 subjects in total.
+Consider for instance an experiment similar to Experiment 3 of the previous chapter, with 71 utterances per tree (one root, and 7 branches of 10 reformulations), and a targeted 70 subjects in total.
 In a given tree, the number of triad comparisons with each pair appearing exactly once is at most 876 (see previous footnote), which can be distributed as an average 12.51 comparisons per subject.
 Counting about 20 seconds per comparison, the added comparisons thus require each subject to spend, on average, an additional 4m10s on each tree.
 Given that individual transformations took an average 1m12s in Experiment 3, that is subjects spend on average 1m12s on each tree in Experiment 3, this conservative estimate multiplies the total cost of the experiment by about 4.5.